StackExchange/dnscontrol/docs/_providers/axfrddns.md

 }
 {% endhighlight %}

 When no nameserver appears in the zone, and no default nameservers nor custom master are configured, the AXFR+DDNS provider will fail.

 ## FYI: get-zones

 When using `get-zones`, a custom master or a list of default nameservers should be configured in `creds.json`.

-THe AXFR+DDNS provider does not display DNSSec Records.
+THe AXFR+DDNS provider does not display DNSSec records.
 But, if any DNSSec records is found in the zone, it will replace all of them with a single placeholder record:

 {% highlight %}
 __dnssec         IN TXT   "Domain has DNSSec records, not displayed here."